spineo/local-yum-mariadb/README.md

 createrepo .
 ```

+Note: If you add RPMS to the repository you can run _yum clean all_ followed _createrepo --update /var/www/html/repos/mariadb_

 ## Setup File Listing and Restart NGINX

 Run the below commands (first one will enable the directory files listing/access):